-Time riped to get benefits of CPEC: Ahsan Iqbal
+Time ripe to get benefit as CPEC making tremendous progress: Ahsan

-ISLAMABAD, Sep 19 (APP): Minister for Interior, Prof Ahsan
+ISLAMABAD, Sept 19 (APP): Minister for Interior Prof Ahsan

 Iqbal on Tuesday said China Pakistan Economic Corridor (CPEC)

-was making tremendous progress in completion of infrastructure and
+was making tremendous progress with the completion of infrastructure

-energy projects and time was ripe to get benefits of the major
+and energy projects and time was ripe to get benefits from the major

 initiative.